 Water and Development Alliance

+WADA is one of USAID’s longest running and most successful Global Development Alliances (GDAs).
 In 2007, WADA was recognized by USAID’s Global Development Alliance office with the “Alliance of the Year” award to recognize outstanding public-private partnerships that address international development challenges.

 Each WADA project is unique, designed to address locally-identified water needs with sustainable solutions.
-See below for details on four representative programs (PDF):
+See below for details on representative programs (PDF):